-ECHA took into account the reasoning of your request for an extension of deadline.
-ECHA considers that a deadline of 24 months from the adoption of the decision is sufficient to enable performing and submitting the study under the current circumstances.
+ECHA took into account the reasoning of your request for an extension of the deadline.
+ECHA considers that a deadline of 24 months from the adoption of the decision is sufficient to enable performing and submitting the studies.

 Therefore, ECHA has granted the requested extension and set the deadline to 24 months.